xixu-me/tzst/README.md

 - `tar`: Standard tar compatibility.
 Blocks absolute paths and directory traversal but allows more file types and metadata.
 - `fully_trusted`: No security restrictions.
 Only use with completely trusted archives as it can be exploited for path traversal attacks.

-**⚠️ Security Warning:** Always use the default `data` filter when extracting archives from untrusted sources.
+**Security Warning:** Always use the default `data` filter when extracting archives from untrusted sources.
 Never use `fully_trusted` unless you completely trust the archive source.

 ## Python API